 Children’s progress in all subjects is tracked through a variety of methods.
 Ongoing assessments record when children are working towards the various expectations and when they have shown they are secure in them.
 These are recorded in the front of the children’s books for Mathematics and English, and other subjects within the school’s tracking system.
 Children’s progress through the programmes of study is formalised twice a term and is supported by twice termly snapshot tests or quizzes.
 In maths, diagnostic spreadsheets are used to identify individual or group areas of weakness in arithmetic and aspects of Mathematics.

 The school’s comprehensive assessment records, together with work in their books, indicate that all groups of pupils typically make at least the progress the school expects through each year...
 The school’s own assessment information closely matches the results of national tests.
 Ofsted July 2017

-We are constantly evaluating the effectiveness of our curriculum with each term’s learning journey being reviewed to identify areas where it could be improved.
+We are constantly evaluating the effectiveness of our curriculum with each term’s learning journey/focus of study being reviewed to identify areas where it could be improved.
 As a school we are evolving our teaching and learning towards an even more thinking led curriculum which will use a wide range of learning journey experiences to develop skills that children can use not only in their school career but also throughout their lives.

 If you require any further information about the curriculum, please contact Robert Cooper Assistant Headteacher - Curriculum and Achievement.